loblab/plug-usb/README.md

 I use a USB HDD holder (supports 4 disks) connected with a Linux server for daily backup.
 It is not power saving in idle (21 watt with 2 disks installed).
-If unplug the device, the power fall down to 6 watt.
+If unplug the device, the power consumption falls down to 6 watt.
-So we can disconnect the device by software.
+So we can disconnect the device by software to save power.

 ## Usage